FDio/csit/docs/ietf/draft-vpolak-bmwg-plrsearch-02.md

 interval.
 Implementers are to add non-linear transformations into their fitting functions if their prior is different.

+### Exit Condition

 Exit condition for the search is either the standard deviation of the critical load estimate becoming small enough (or similar), or overal search time becoming long enough.

 The algorithm should report both average and standard deviation for its critical load posterior.
-If the reported averages follow a trend (without reaching equilibrium), average and standard deviation should refer to the equilibrium estimates based on the trend, not to immediate posterior values.

 ### Integration

-The posterior distributions for fitting function parameters will not be integrable in general.
+The posterior distributions for fitting function parameters are not be integrable in general.

 The search algorithm utilises the fact that trial measurement takes some